hhu-stups/prob2_jupyter_kernel/README.md

 This is a [Jupyter](https://jupyter.org/) kernel for the [ProB animator and model checker](https://www3.hhu.de/stups/prob/), based on the [ProB 2 Java API](https://github.com/hhu-stups/prob2_kernel) and the [Jupyter JVM BaseKernel](https://github.com/SpencerPark/jupyter-jvm-basekernel) library.

-The latest version of the kernel can be downloaded [here][current-download].
+[Download the latest version here][current-download].

+See the [requirements](#requirements) and [installation instructions](#installation) for information on how to install and use the downloaded jar file.
 Download links for previous versions can be found in the [changelog].
-See the [requirements](#requirements) and [installation instructions](#installation) for information on how to install and use the downloaded jar file.

 **Note:** The project is still in development, but the syntax and commands accepted by the kernel are relatively stable.
 Small breaking changes in future versions are possible, but unlikely.